bareconsortium/blockchain_game/README.md

 # blockchain_game

-A modern twist on the classic Snake game with an innovative twist of blockchain integration.
 This project combines the excitement of retro gaming with the transparency and security of blockchain technology.

-Key Features:

 Classic Gameplay with a Twist: Experience the nostalgia of guiding the snake to collect "food" while avoiding collisions.
 But here's the twist: the "food" items are interactive ads powered by real-time data through Chainlink Oracles.